-Health characteristics estimated from the BRFSS pertain to the noninstitutionalized adult population-aged 18 years or older-that resides in the United States.
-In 2018, an optional module was included to provide a measure for several childhood health and wellness indicators, including asthma prevalence for people aged 17 years or younger.
+Health characteristics estimated from the BRFSS pertain to the noninstitutionalized adult population-aged 18 years or older-who reside in the United States.
+In 2019, an optional module was included to provide a measure for several childhood health and wellness indicators, including asthma prevalence for people aged 17 years or younger.
 BRFSS respondents are identified through telephone-based methods.
-According to the 2017 American Community Survey (ACS), 98.5% of all occupied housing units in the United States had telephone service available and telephone non-coverage ranged from 1.0% in 3 states (New Jersey, Rhode Island, Washington) to 3.0% in the District of Columbia.2 It is estimated that 4.0% of occupied households in Puerto Rico did not have telephone service.2 The increasing percentage of households abandoning their landline telephones for cellular telephones has significantly eroded the population coverage provided by landline telephone-based surveys to pre-1970s levels.
-The preliminary results (July to December 2018) from the National Health Interview Survey (NHIS) indicate that 57.1% of American households had only wireless telephones.3 Using a dual-frame survey including landline and cellular telephones improved the validity, data quality, and representativeness of BRFSS data.
+According to the 2018 American Community Survey (ACS), 98.5% of all occupied housing units in the United States had telephone service available and telephone non-coverage ranged from less than 1.0% in Delaware to 2.5% in Montana.2 It is estimated that 4.0% of occupied households in Puerto Rico did not have telephone service.2 The increasing percentage of households that are abandoning their landline telephones for cellular telephones has significantly eroded the population coverage provided by landline telephone-based surveys to pre-1970s levels.
+The preliminary results (January to June 2019) from the National Health Interview Survey (NHIS) indicate that 58.4% of adults were wireless-only.3 Using a dual-frame survey including landline and cellular telephones improved the validity, data quality, and representativeness of BRFSS data.

-In 2011, a new weighting methodology called iterative proportional fitting (or "raking") 4 replaced the post-stratification method to weight BRFSS data.
-Raking allows incorporation of cellular telephone survey data and permits the introduction of additional demographic characteristics (e.g., education level, marital status, own/rent home) in addition to age-race/ethnicity-gender that improves the degree and extent to which the BRFSS sample properly reflects the sociodemographic make-up of an individual state.
-The 2018 BRFSS raking method includes categories of age by gender, detailed race and ethnicity groups, education levels, marital status, regions within states, gender by race and ethnicity, telephone source, renter or owner status, and age groups by race and ethnicity.
-In 2018, 50 states, the District of Columbia, Guam, and Puerto Rico collected samples of interviews conducted by landline and cellular telephone.
+In 2011, a new weighting methodology called iterative proportional fitting (or "raking")4 replaced the poststratification method to weight BRFSS data.
+Raking allows incorporation of cellular telephone survey data and permits the introduction of additional demographic characteristics (e.g., education level, marital status, home renter/owner) in addition to age-race/ethnicity-gender that improves the degree and extent to which the BRFSS sample properly reflects the socio-demographic make-up of individual state.
+The 2019 BRFSS raking method includes categories of age by gender, detailed race and ethnicity groups, education levels, marital status, regions within states, gender by race and ethnicity, telephone source, renter or owner status, and age groups by race and ethnicity.
+In 2019, 50 states, the District of Columbia, Guam, and Puerto Rico collected samples of interviews conducted by landline and cellular telephone.